DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - users can then use this federated identity to access resources in any other org within the group
         - where each organization decides what resources to share
     - Methods used to implement federated identity management systems include:
-        - 🍊Security Assertion Markup Language (SAML): SAML is an XML-based framework used to exchange user information for single sign-on(SSO) between federated organizations within a federated identity management system.
+        - 🍊Security Assertion Markup Language (SAML): SAML is an 📝XML-based framework used to exchange user information for single sign-on(SSO) between federated organizations within a federated identity management system.
 Federated organizations use the Security Assertion Markup Language (SAML) to support single sign-on (SSO) capabilities on the internet.
+SAML is an open, XML-based standard used to provide authorization, attribute information, and authentication data.
         - 🍊OAuth (most widely used and integrates with 3rd Parties).
 OAuth is the most widely used open standard for 🧠authorization and 🧠delegation of rights for cloud services.
+OAuth is an authorization framework that exchanges information using 📝APIs.
 The anti-forgery state token exchanged during OAuth  sessions is intended to prevent cross-site request forgery.
 Cross-­site request forgery attacks, abbreviated as XSRF or CSRF attacks, are similar to cross-­site scripting attacks but exploit a different trust relationship.
 XSS attacks exploit the trust that a user has in a website to execute code on the user’s computer. **XSRF** attacks exploit the trust that remote sites have in a user’s system to execute commands on the user’s behalf.
         - 🍊OpenID Connect (OIDC) (used for authentication): would allow to use an account from another service to acces an  application
         - OpenID is used for 🧠authentication.
 OpenID would you to use an account from another service with your application.
 OpenID is used to sign in using credentials from an identity provider to other services, such as when you log in with Google to other sites
         - OpenID Connect is a RESTful, JSON-based authentication protocol that, when paired with OAuth, can provide identity verification and basic profile information.